Dr. Palaniappan only sees South Asian consults as part of the

 Stanford Prevention Research Center, Preventive Cardiology, 2000 - 2003

-CAD, Cardiovascular diseases, Cholesterol management, Clinical trials, Complementary medicine, Heart disease, Hypertension (HTN), Lipid disorders, Metabolic syndrome, Nutritional counseling, Obesity, Preventive medicine, Weight management
+Cardiovascular diseases, Cholesterol management, Clinical trials, Diabetes, Heart disease, Hypertension (HTN), Kidney disease, Lipid disorders, Metabolic syndrome, Molecular and genomic cardiology, Nutritional counseling, Obesity, Preventive cardiology, Preventive medicine, Weight management

 Preventive cardiology -- especially raising awareness of cardiovascular disease risk in South Asian Indians.